Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

     However, because we are predicting the winning probability by logistic model, the target of the deployment or the output of the model _y_ is the probability that the first team (lowest team #) will win.
 To minimize duplication, team pairs are always listed with the smaller number team id first.

+Feature Engineering:

+Our EDA identified significant correlations between a team’s performance during the regular season and its wins during the tournament.
+Based on the findings of the EDA, we utilized both regular season and tournament data for feature development.
+The following regular season data was used for feature development:
+•	Field goals attempted
+•	Field goals made
+•	Free throws attempted
+•	Free throws made
+•	Blocks
+•	Rebounds
+•	Assists
+•	Steals
+•	2 point goals
+•	3 point goals

+We calculated intrinsic percentage-based features as follows:
+•	Field goal percentage = Field goals made / Field goals attempted
+•	Free throw percentage = Free throws made / Field goals attempted

+In addition, we synthesized the concepts of Point Opportunity Developed (POD) and Opportunity Conversion Rate (OCR).
+The concept of Point Opportunity Developed (POD) represents the effectiveness with which a team develops new opportunities.
+It is defined as:

+POD = three-point goals attempted * 3 + two-point goals attempted * 2 + free throws attempted * 1

+The concept of Opportunity Conversion Rate (OCR) represents the effectiveness with which a team seizes an opportunity to score.
+It is defined as:

+OCR = score in the game / point opportunity developed

+Features related to tournament performance were calculated cross sectionally.
+For example, we compared league performance across time periods to operationalize the notion of a league’s relative strength.
+The relative strength of the a league is intended to be used to normalize teams’ performance during the regular season.

+a league’s performance in tournaments across multiple years was calculated Feature Scaling and Standardization:

+All features were calculated the performance of a team during a season and within a league.
+We calculated the features in following steps:
+1. Aggregation: Calculate the performance of a team within season and league
+2. Centering: De-mean the data by subtracting the corresponding league level mean
+3. Normalization: Rescale by dividing by the corresponding league level standard deviation
+4. Binning: To dampen the effect of small variations (noise)

+Later in the project, we utilize these binned features as ordinal measures.

 ## Modeling

 - Model that we are using